Marriage

 As your heads begin to swirl with all the planning and decision-making for your wedding day, you are invited to calm the swirl and let the Holy Spirit guide you while planning your wedding celebration within the Catholic Church.
 Your wedding ceremony is the heart and highlight of your Wedding Day!
 Ceremony planning is a time to focus on God, pray for and with each other, reflect on the Sacrament of Matrimony, and make sacramental decisions together.
 Your faith-filled journey toward “becoming one flesh” begins now!

-The Sacrament of Holy Matrimony is a public sign where one gives oneself totally to this other person.
+The Sacrament of Holy Matrimony is a visible of God's love for the church; a public sign where one gives oneself totally to this other person.
 “God created man and woman out of love and commanded them to imitate His love in their relationship with each other.
 Man and woman are created for each other…woman and man are created equal in human dignity.
 In marriage, both are united in an unbreakable bond.”
+(U. S. Catholic Catechism for Adults; Ch.
+21, p.279)

 The importance of receiving this holy Sacrament of Matrimony is absolutely beautiful…